 - a.
 Buildings should front streets and/or common areas to increase visual surveillance of public streets, park, and open spaces within neighborhoods. - b.
-Public activity areas, porches, windows, and entries should be oriented towards the street and architecturally articulated at a pedestrian scale to generate interest and activity. - c.
+Public activity areas, porches, windows, and entries should be oriented towards the street and architecturally articulated at a pedestrian scale to generate interest and activity.

+- c.
 Passive/active window arrangements provide adequate lighting and visual interest while protecting the privacy of neighboring properties.
 Higher sill heights, and horizontal windows limit views into private spaces, neighboring yards and homes. - d.
 Balconies and decks should avoid direct sight lines to adjacent property windows or private outdoor areas. - e.
 Site design should achieve a comprehensive circulation network connecting to the greatest extent practicable, surrounding properties, open space, and active uses.
 Pedestrian pathways and connections should be emphasized and delineated, where practical.
-Building design should incorporate and/or address
+Building design should incorporate and/or address pedestrian walkways, outdoor seating, and landscape areas, as well as recognize outdoor community spaces, such as adjacent open spaces, water features, amphitheater, and community center. - f.

-- f.
 Significant buildings with prominent architectural features should be encouraged near corners and intersection.
 Features could include tower elements, varying roof lines, fountain(s), and/or public art. - g.
 Parking lots and garages should be sited away from the street edge, behind buildings or on the side of buildings and/or screened to the greatest extent practicable. - h.
 Solar-oriented design should be considered in the placement and design of buildings. - i.
 Auxiliary structures, such as trash enclosures, utility enclosures, storage areas, utility gas and electrical panels should be placed within enclosures or screened appropriately.
 These areas should be architecturally integrated into the building design and not located on the street-facing façade, adjacent to building entries or adjacent to outdoor gathering areas.
 Utility companies should be able to access meters and utility equipment even when screened. - j.
-In specific mixed-use, medical, and professional office areas, site design should include the following characteristics: - Controlled site access - Convenient access, visitor parking and on-site circulation - Landscaped open space. - Incorporate open space amenities for residential units when applicable. - k.
-Porches, porticoes and trellises should incorporate connective linkages and establish a relationship between indoor and outdoor spaces. - I. Except within the Village Core, buildings should be oriented to the street.
-Building design should address pedestrian walkways, outdoor seating, and landscaped areas, where practical. - m.
-Auxiliary structures, such as trash enclosures, utility enclosures, and storage areas should be integrated into the overall building design. - n.
-On-site pedestrian circulation should be directly connected to off-site public sidewalks and trail networks.
+In specific mixed-use, medical, and professional office areas, site design should include the following characteristics: - Controlled site access - Convenient access, visitor parking and on-site circulation - Landscaped open space. - Incorporate open space amenities for residential units when applicable.